How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 Are you ready to learn how to create emotionally driven love scenes?
 Let's dive in.

-Emotionally Compelling Love Scenes are All About the Characters
+Emotionally Compelling Love Scenes Are All About the Characters

 Love scenes are all about the characters... not just the sex.